pketh/pketh.github.io/_posts/2014-11-05-a-man-of-letters.md

 ---
 layout: post
 title:  "A Highly-Regarded Man of Letters"
+tags: life
 ---

 Somewhere in an old issue of [Monkey Business][monkey-business], a journal of Japanese fiction, an editor was introduced as

 > Motoyuki Shibata, **one of Japan’s most highly regarded men of letters.**